top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/25_saviors.md

 P: Duckiebot crashes obstacles.

-S: Check if CPU load is not too high, reduce if needed.
+S: Might be due to processes not running fast enough.
+Check if CPU load is too high, reduce if needed.

 ## Demo failure demonstration {#demo-saviors-failure}